-Ex- officio members: President and CEO, CDO and CFO.
+Ex- officio members: President and CEO, CDO and CFO

-Members are identified in the annual roster.
+Members are identified in the annual roster on the Board Portal.

-Audit and Compliance Committee
+Audit and Compliance Subcommittee

-The Audit and Compliance Committee oversees the annual audit process, working with external auditors to review financial statements and ensure accurate reporting.
-The Audit and Compliance Committee is responsible for facilitating financial communications between management, finance staff, external auditors, and the Board of Directors.
-The Audit and Compliance Committee monitors internal controls and recommends improvements to prevent fraud and enhance accountability.

-Audit and Compliance committee submits reports of their activities to the Finance Committee.
+The Audit and Compliance Subcommittee functions as a subcommittee of the Finance Committee, providing independent oversight of financial reporting, internal controls, and external audit.
+The Audit and Compliance Subcommittee submits reports of their activities to the Finance Committee.
 Their actions are subject to review and approval by the Finance Committee.

-The Audit and Compliance Committee will execute the following functions:
+The Audit and Compliance Subcommittee will execute the following functions:

+Select external auditors and oversees the external audit process.

+Facilitate financial communications between management, finance staff, external auditors, and the Board of Directors.

+Monitor internal controls and recommend improvements to prevent fraud and enhance accountability.

-Review the gift acceptance and windfall gift policy as gifts are made to ensure compliance.
+Review the Gift Acceptance and Windfall Gift policies as gifts are made, to ensure compliance.

-Ensure compliance with the policy of CFL that employees, Board members, and recipients of services bring to the attention of the organization allegations of wrongdoing or malfeasance.
+Ensure compliance with CFL policy that employees, Board members, and recipients of services bring to the attention of the organization allegations of wrongdoing or malfeasance.

+Review and respond to reports of potential financial misconduct or noncompliance.
+Refer credible allegations to the Board Chair for appropriate action, including further investigation where determined appropriate by the Chair and/or Executive Committee.

 Ensure compliance with the record retention policy.